ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-javascript.md

 |     console.log('The row was clicked');
 | }
 |
-| // option 1: use the API
+| // option 1: use the gridOptions
 | gridOptions.onRowClicked = myRowClickedHandler;
 |
 | // option 2: register the handler
-| gridOptions.api.addEventListener('rowClicked', myRowClickedHandler);
+| api.addEventListener('rowClicked', myRowClickedHandler);
 </snippet>
 </framework-specific-section>